Government ‘does not have plan’ to bring Nazanin home, MP fears | ITV News

-The Government “doesn’t have a plan” to bring home a British mother due to finish a five-year sentence in Iran next month, her local MP fears.
+The Government “doesn’t have a plan” to bring home a London mother due to finish a five-year sentence in Iran next month, her local MP fears.

 British-Iranian dual national Nazanin Zaghari-Ratcliffe has been detained in Iran since 2016, when she was sentenced to five years in prison over allegations, which she denies, of plotting to overthrow the Iranian government.